 INTERNATIONAL AGREEMENTS GOVERNING THE ENFORCEMENT OF FOREIGN JUDGMENTS IN THE UAE

-To continue from our previous article, the second party deals with the various agreements in place between the United Arab Emirates and various countries and how they are enforced.
+To continue with our previous article, the second part deals with the various agreements in place between the United Arab Emirates and various countries and how they are enforced.
 We have looked at multilateral and bilateral agreements separately for ease of reference.

 Federal Decree No 93 of 1972, summarizes the most important provisions on final judgments for civil or commercial cases; provision of compensation for criminal courts or relates to civil status issued by a judicial authority in one of the Arab League countries, shall be enforceable in all member states in accordance with the provisions of such Agreement.

 A competent UAE court where the foreign judgment is required to be enforced shall reject the enforcement of the foreign judgment in the following cases:

 a. if the foreign court, which rendered the judgment was lacking absolute competence or due to the international rules of jurisdiction, it was not competent to consider the matter.